 The AHEI Board endeavors to raise significant funds to distribute annual grants throughout the country reaching more people about pertinent and timely health related topics and to broaden outreach and sustainability.
-The AHEI Board anticipates writing grant applications to receive additional monies and will also begin a national campaign for charitable contributions.
+The Board also continually assesses different and creative fundraising avenues in order to maximize the funds available for grant disbursement.

-The Alliance Health Education Initiative, a 501(c)(3) public charity, distributes grants that are intended to support health-related organizations who bring quality health education and/or service projects to their communities.
+The Alliance Health Education Initiative, a 501(c)(3) foundation, distributes grants that are intended to support health-related organizations which bring quality health education and/or service projects to their communities.
 Collaboration between local civic and charitable organizations is highly encouraged.
 To assure the AHEI mission of supporting healthy communities through grassroots efforts, all projects require a letter of endorsement or recommendation from a local medical physician.
+All grants are submitted online.
 Donations to the AHEI are tax- deductible to the full extent of the law.